cruzr-github/daml/daml-lf/spec/daml-lf-1.rst

 Version: 1.11 (preview)
 .......................

-(version 1.11 is not frozen and still may changed, do not use in production)
+(version 1.11 is not frozen and may still change, do not use in production)

 * Introduction date: